 These maps are broad scale and are based mainly on geological information.
 They indicate general areas of different liquefaction susceptibility, but within these areas there can still be some variation in the type of soil.
 This means that there is no guarantee that liquefaction will or will not occur in a particular zone during a strong earthquake - it indicates general areas of more or less susceptibility.
 Liquefaction susceptibility at a particular site can only be determined through an analysis of that particular site.
 The likelihood of liquefaction in an area also depends on the likelihood of strong earthquake shaking to generate liquefaction, and this varies across the region.

 Waimate, Mackenzie and part Waitaki districts liquefaction susceptibility map (2008) (8.3MB)

-Note that the eastern parts of the Waimakariri and Selwyn district maps and the southeastern corner of the Hurunui district map have been superceded by the 2012 Review of liquefaction hazard information in eastern Canterbury, including Christchurch City, and parts of Selwyn, Waimakariri and Hurunui Districts (report downloadable above).
+Note that the eastern parts of the Waimakariri and Selwyn district maps have been superseded by the 2012 Review of liquefaction hazard information in eastern Canterbury, including Christchurch City, and parts of Selwyn, Waimakariri and Hurunui Districts (report downloadable above).

-Liquefaction hazard maps created by Beca for coastal Waimakariri district (2000) and Christchurch City (2005) have also been superceded by the 2012 Review of liquefaction hazard information in eastern Canterbury, including Christchurch City, and parts of Selwyn, Waimakariri and Hurunui Districts (report downloadable above).
-However, these maps are still available from Environment Canterbury Customer Services.
+Liquefaction hazard maps created by Beca for coastal Waimakariri district (2000) and Christchurch City (2005) have been superseded by the 2012 Review of liquefaction hazard information in eastern Canterbury, including Christchurch City, and parts of Selwyn, Waimakariri and Hurunui Districts (report downloadable above).
+However, these maps and the accompanying GIS data are still available from Environment Canterbury Customer Services.